SaffiCauthon/Self-Custom_Swaps/Custom Swaps.md

 # Notes
 - [Download plugin from the Plugin Hub](https://github.com/geheur/More-menu-entry-swaps).
 - ITEMS LOWER IN LISTS OVERRIDE ITEMS THAT ARE LISTED PRIOR.
+- If things break it is Dear Sleeper's fault, as they helped come up with quite a few of these. 🤭

 # Custom Swaps
 ```